-In April 2021, ALX executed a contract for a helicopter-borne VTEMTM electromagnetic survey at Cannon Copper consisting of 194 line-kilometres covering the property.
+ALX carried out a helicopter-borne VTEMTM electromagnetic survey at Cannon Copper consisting of 194 line-kilometres covering the property.
 The airborne survey was completed in the third quarter of 2021, and the results have helped define the geological structures present at Cannon Copper.